Stock Warrants and Earnout Shares

 |Stock Warrants and Earnout Shares||Stock Warrants and Earnout Shares

-The Private Placement Warrants were initially recognized as a liability on August 10, 2021, at a fair value of $21.9 million.
-For the three and nine months ended September 30, 2022, the Private Placement Warrant liability was remeasured to fair value as of September 30, 2022, resulting in a gain of $2.8 million and $8.3 million, respectively, which is included within the gain from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.
+The Private Warrants were initially recognized as a liability on August 10, 2021, at a fair value of $21.9 million.
+The Private Warrant liability was remeasured to fair value as of December 31, 2022 and 2021, resulting in a gain of $12.4 million and $3.9 million, respectively, which is included within the gain from change in the fair value of warrants and earnout shares in the consolidated statements of operations.

 The Public Warrants were initially recognized as a liability on August 10, 2021 at a fair value of $32.8 million.
-For the three and nine months ended September 30, 2022, the public warrant liability was remeasured to fair value based upon the market price as of September 30, 2022, resulting in a gain of $4.2 million and $12.4 million, respectively, classified within the gain from change in the fair value of warrants and earnout shares in the condensed consolidated statements of operations.
+The public warrant liability was remeasured to fair value based upon the market price as of December 31, 2022 and 2021, resulting in a gain of $18.6 million and $5.9 million, respectively, classified within the gain from change in the fair value of warrants and earnout shares in the consolidated statements of operations.

 Earnout Shares Liability

-Assumptions used in the valuation are as follows:
+Assumptions used in the valuation of Earnout Shares are as follows:

 In connection with the umbrella agreement that the Company entered with Delta Air Lines, Inc. (“Delta”) on October 7, 2022, the Company sold and issued to Delta, in private placement, 11,044,232 shares of the Company’s Common Stock, at the per-share purchase price of $5.4327, for an aggregate cash consideration of $60.0 million.
 In addition, the Company issued a warrant for Delta to purchase up to 12,833,333 shares of the Company's common stock in two tranches, subject to certain milestone achievement conditions (“Delta Warrant”).